oss-review-toolkit/ort/docs/Configuration.md

 In the future we will integrate [ClearlyDefined](https://clearlydefined.io/) as a source for curated metadata.
 Until then, and also for curations for internal packages that cannot be published, the curations file can be used.

-### Resolving errors
+### Resolving errors and rule violations

-Global error resolutions works the same way as the project specific error resolutions described [above](#resolving-errors), but instead of adding them to the `.ort.yml` file of the project, they are added to a separate configuration file, which makes them reusable for different projects.
+Global error resolutions works the same way as the project specific error resolutions described in [resolving errors](#resolving-errors) and in [resolving rule violations](#resolving-rule-violations), but instead of adding them to the `.ort.yml` file of the project, they are added to a separate configuration file, which makes them reusable for different projects.
 Global error resolutions should only be used for generic errors that can always be ignored.
 One example where this applies would be scan errors in the repositories of third-party packages which affect files that are not built into the package, like documentation or test files.

 The structure of the resolutions file is: